 |Sony A7« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7|

 |Sony RX100« »||-||stereo||mono||-||-||micro||2.0||-||-||-||Sony RX100|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X does not feature such a mic input.

 The A6500 is a recent model that features in the current product line-up of Sony.
 In contrast, the G9X has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.

 Review summary: Canon G9 X vs Sony A6500

-So what is the bottom line?
-Is there a clear favorite between the Canon G9 X and the Sony A6500?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon G9 X or the Sony A6500 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G9 X:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).